+2.3.
 ADDITIONS AND NEW BUILDINGS ON LOTS WITH EXISTING BUILDINGS

-These standards apply to additions to existing buildings, as well as to construction of new buildings on lots with existing buildings.
+These standards apply to additions to and alterations of existing buildings, as well as to construction of new buildings on lots with existing buildings.
 Any reference to "the existing building" means the existing main building(s) on the same lot as the proposed project.
 If a lot has been divided using the lot split provisions of Government Code Section 66411.7, existing buildings also include any buildings on the original (presubdivided) lot.